Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MKMFfY4DZlg.md

 ### Transcript

-> would it be possible to craft power shards using the particle etc make it uh energy intensified that i think that that sounds like an interesting idea yo qa cite that make that suggestion gemma that's like it's like a fun idea like when you're that late game just make your own shards overclock everything if you can you know power it it's more efficient to build more but
+> would it be possible to craft power shards using the particle etc make it, energy intensified that i think that that sounds like an interesting idea yo qa cite that make that suggestion gemma that's like it's like a fun idea like when you're that late game just make your own shards overclock everything if you can you know power it it's more efficient to build more but